sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 ### <a name="5.-Wrap-up"></a> 5.
 Wrap up

-* Play around, make your checks and don't forget to [shut down](surfcursus-part-A-2015-Oct-15#first-shut-down) all the running VMs when you are finished.
+* Play around, make your checks and don't forget to [shut down](#first-shut-down) all the running VMs when you are finished.

 >Remember: Your running VMs are consuming quota whether they are doing something useful or are idle.

 ### Next: Extras
-You have completed the Tutorial [Surfcursus - Part B](UvAworkshop-2016-01-25-partB).
-If you want more of the HPC Cloud, see [Surfcursus - Extras](UvAworkshop-2016-01-25-extras).
+You have completed the Tutorial [UvA workshop 2016-01-25 - Part B](UvAworkshop-2016-01-25-partB).
+If you want more of the HPC Cloud, see [UvA workshop 2016-01-25 - Extras](UvAworkshop-2016-01-25-extras).